marta-rakowska/automated_testing_python_challenge/README.md

 The goal of this task was to:
 - refactor the code,
-- get to know how to work with debugger,
+- learn how to work with debugger,
 - write test cases,
 - automate the webpage on the basis of test cases.

 Google Drive: [click here](https://drive.google.com/drive/folders/1X0jLapKF8UmqdAVsQ_BPGTm_n6Tubutz?usp=share_link)

 ## Task 5️⃣

+The goal of this task was to:
+- learn what Smoke Tests are,
+- learn how to configure Suite Test,
+- learn a new framework,
+- automatically generate a report.

+You can find the solution of this task [here](https://github.com/marta-rakowska/panelscout_robotframework).

 ## Task 6️⃣